You need the right person to find a home that suits your needs.

 Purchasing real estate is a complex and major transaction with many details to be handled.
 Because of the laws in Arizona and the business arrangement you have with a licensed real estate agent, that listing agent may actually be negotiating for the seller, not you the buyer.
-At best the listing agent asks the buyer and seller to agree to limited dual agency which means both parties waive their right to have a licensed agent to recommend what is offered or accepted.
+At best the listing agent asks the buyer and seller to agree to a limited dual agency which means both parties waive their right to have a licensed agent to recommend what is offered or accepted.
 There are no negotiations.
 The dual agent cannot make recommendations to one party that would harm the other party's position.
-You are on your own during contract negotiations and then... good luck... with any repairs you want done after the inspection.
+You are on your own during contract negotiations and then... good luck... with any repairs you want to be done after the inspection.

-The best way to be certain an agent is working in your best interests is by signing a buyer representation agreement with a licensed Phoenix real estate agent who is an ABR® Accredited Buyer Representative trained to be your advocate to represent your best interests in your real estate purchase.
+The best way to be certain an agent is working in your best interests is by signing a buyer representation agreement with a licensed Phoenix real estate agent who is an ABR® Accredited Buyer Representative trained to be your advocate to represent the best interests in your real estate purchase.
 And the seller, not the buyer, is going to pay the Buyer Agent to get the transaction closed.

 Check out my testimonials and then CONTACT SAM for help with your real estate purchase now.

 A real estate buyer's representative represents the buyer who is purchasing property in a real estate transaction.
 Research by the National Association of REALTORS® has shown that when a buyer's representative is used, the prospective buyer found a home one week faster and examined more properties than consumers who did not use a buyer's representative.

 The buyer's representative works for, and owes fiduciary responsibilities to the real estate buyer and has the buyer's best interests in mind throughout the real estate process.
 I will:

 Evaluate the specific needs and wants of the buyer and locate properties that fit those specifications.